 The mechanisms of RNA degradation appear as one of the most important factors influencing RNA activity.
 The RNA degradation process has been described in terms of bioinformatics and computer science.
 A formulation of a new problem, called RNA Partial Degradation Problem (RNA PDP), has been proposed and its computational complexity proved to be strongly NP-complete.
 The proposed algorithm solving the problem is capable of reconstructing an RNA molecule using the results of biochemical analysis of its degradation.

-To simplify and speed up the DNA sequencing process, a pipeline of preprocessing raw data was developed; it diminishes influence of low quality reads.
-Also a method was proposed for preliminary joining overlapping reads, which resulted in significant decreasing the cardinality of initial sets.
+To simplify and speed up the DNA sequencing process, a pipeline of preprocessing raw data was developed; it diminishes the influence of low-quality reads.
+Also, a method was proposed for preliminary joining overlapping reads, which resulted in significant decreasing the cardinality of initial sets.

 SphereGrinder - SphereGrinder is platform independent computational tool that allows for comprehensive quality inspection conducted between the set of predicted protein models and the reference structure.
 SphereGrinder has been successfully used in CASP challenge since 2010.
 It is implemented as an online application available for free use by all academic users.

 PSQAM server which allows to identify and visualize possible chemical/physical, folding, packing inconsistencies in order to refine analyzed protein model.
-It is also particularly suited to assess applicability of the target sequence to structural template alignments, a major source of comparative modeling errors.
-Server combines several types of potential energies such as statistical and physics-based potentials.
+It is also particularly suited to assess the applicability of the target sequence to structural template alignments, a major source of comparative modeling errors.
+The server combines several types of potential energies such as statistical and physics-based potentials.